 Approximately half of all seniors live with a chronic sleep disorder.
 Sleep deprivation can have a major impact on a senior’s physical and mental health.
 Working toward a healthy sleep cycle can quickly enhance a senior’s quality of life and reduce the risk of age-related health conditions.

-Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional in-home care.
-Albuquerque, NM, Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional home care.
+Albuquerque, Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.